Lorenzo Brown: National team career

-After being a naturalization target for Croatia, combo guard Brown was granted Spanish citizenship in early July 2022 ahead of EuroBasket 2022.
+After being a naturalization target for Croatia, Brown was granted Spanish citizenship in early July 2022 ahead of EuroBasket 2022.
 Brown stated that the prospect of being coached at the Spain national team by Sergio Scariolo—whom he had previously collaborated with at the Toronto Raptors—was the deciding factor the player chose Spain.

 He represented Spain at EuroBasket 2022, winning gold in the final against France.
-He was subsequently selected as a member of the All-Tournament Team.
+He was subsequently named to the All-Tournament Team.